Marsfield

 Table Chart PROFILE FAQ

-Marsfield features high concentrations of group households, with a median household size of 2.5 people
+Marsfield features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 65.7% of all households, including 31.2% couples with children, 24.4% couples without children, and 8.9% single parent families.
-Non-family households comprise the remaining 34.3%, with lone person households at 27.9% and group households making up 6.3%.
-The median household size is 2.5 people.
+Family households account for 65.7% of all households, including 31.2% couples with children, 24.4% couples without children, and 8.9% single parent families.
+Non-family households constitute the remaining 34.3%, with lone person households at 27.9% and group households making up 6.3%.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households